MarkyTurtle/Batman---Amiga/README.md

 I've been looking for an excuse to do something on the Amiga for ages and this seemed like a nice little hobby exercise to dip in and out of, a reason to re-learn 68000 and a chance to learn something about game programming in the process.

-I'll be standing on the shoulders of giants and any resources and code used in this project will be linked to below and if it gets too long here.
+Resources and code used in this project is lkisted below.
+If there's anything used which hasn't been credited, please let me know.

 - WinUAE (Windows Amiga Emulator)
 - FS-UAE (Linux Amiga Emulator)
 - Action Reply MKIII - (Emulator ROMS)
 - VS Code (Windows and MAC)
+   - Amiga Assembly Extension
+- RNC DosIO (Low level disk code)

 ## Contents